JuliaGeo/GeometryOps.jl/docs/src/tutorials/creating_geometry.md

 polygon3 = GI.Polygon([ring3]; crs=crs2)
 ````

 Now plot on existing GeoAxis.

+!!! note
-NOTE: keyword argument `source` is used to specify the new `CRS` when plotting on an existing `GeoAxis`
+    The keyword argument `source` is used to specify the source `CRS` of that particular plot, when plotting on an existing `GeoAxis`.

 ````@example creating_geometry
 plot!(ga,polygon3; color=:green, source=crs2)